Frequently Asked Questions

 -

 Laura is located in Middle Tennessee and holds a license to practice therapy in the State of Tennessee.
-Coaching clients do not need to be located in Tennessee; coaching sessions are scheduled through the Center for Trauma Resolution and Recovery which you can find here.
+Coaching clients do not need to be located in Tennessee.

 -

-Laura offers one-day intensive experiences for individuals.
-These intensive experiences are designed to help someone jumpstart or dive deeper in skills and interventions around trauma resolution.
+Laura offers a variety of different ways to work with her.
+If you’re interested in longer term one-on-one work with her, you might consider individual coaching or therapy.
+Additionally, Laura offers mini-intensives which are designed to help someone jumpstart or dive deeper in skills and interventions around trauma resolution.
 To find out more about the intensive experience, click here.

-While Laura is not currently taking new clients, nor does she have a wait list, she highly recommends any of the practitioners at the Center for Trauma Resolution and Recovery.
+Laura also highly recommends any of the practitioners at the Center for Trauma Resolution and Recovery.
 To read about them and schedule a FREE inquiry call, click here.

 -